wp-plugins/steam-group-viewer/readme.txt

-1. You will got the following menu when you activate the plugin. /trunk/images/screenshots/screenshot-1.png . "/trunk/images/screenshots/screenshot-1.png"
+1. You will got the following menu when you activate the plugin.

-2. When you go to settings you can choose the group you want to display and his width. /images/screenshots/screenshot-2.png . "/trunk/images/screenshots/screenshot-2.png"
+2. When you go to settings you can choose the group you want to display and his width.

-3. Final result "/trunk/images/screenshots/screenshot-3.png"
+3. Appearance settings.
+4. Final result.

 **(French)**